ABOUT THE LIBRARY

 Today, the unique role Wildgoose has created as Keeper of the WML balances her professional background in design/making for theatre/film, and her scholarly attention to research developed during her doctoral research in the School of Art & Design History at Kingston University London, as a Wellcome Sciart Awardee, NESTA Fellow, and BBC radio broadcaster, with careful excavation of personal experience.
 The work of The Wildgoose Memorial Library brings together an idiosyncratic approach to collecting with a thorough understanding of the sensuous appeal to the imagination of materials and handicrafts; the communication, through site-specific scene-setting, and improvisation, of a wide knowledge of literature and rigorous historical research, with a heartfelt empathy for the narratives and associations that may become attached to remains of all kinds.

-The Wildgoose Memorial Library makes regular appearances "on location" as Wildgoose presents her collection to the public in a variety of settings, which have included: the 1930s wood-panelled splendour of Hornsey Town Hall in North London (2008); the white space of the Institute for Contemporary Art at Maine College of Art, Portland, ME, USA (2009) [On One Lost Hair at MECA]; the candlelit, vaulted cellars of Copped Hall, a magnificent derelict 18th-century mansion in Epping Forest, on a foggy midwinter's night (2010); the marble and mosaic lined Maddick Mausoleum in West Norwood Cemetery (one of London's "Magnificent Seven" Victorian cemeteries) as part of Curious (2013); and in the culminating exhibition of her doctoral project in which she presented her findings as an "archive" of the WML at the Crypt Gallery St. Pancras (2014).
+The Wildgoose Memorial Library makes regular appearances "on location" as Wildgoose presents her collection to the public in a variety of settings, which have included the 1930s wood-panelled splendour of Hornsey Town Hall in North London (2008); the white space of the Institute for Contemporary Art at Maine College of Art, Portland, ME, USA (2009) [On One Lost Hair at MECA]; the candlelit, vaulted cellars of Copped Hall, a superb derelict 18th-century mansion in Epping Forest, on a foggy midwinter's night (2010); the marble and mosaic lined Maddick Mausoleum in West Norwood Cemetery (one of London's "Magnificent Seven" Victorian cemeteries) as part of Curious (2013), and in the culminating exhibition of her doctoral project: in which she presented her findings as an "archive" of the WML at the Crypt Gallery St. Pancras (2014) - later exhibited at the Lumen Gallery in the crypt of the beautiful St. John on Bethnal Green designed by Sir John Soane (2018).
 Working in association with the Willis Fleming Historical Trust, The Wildgoose Memorial Library has also presented The Field Tent at North Stoneham as an ephemeral open-air museum on the site of the long ago demolished North Stoneham House in Hampshire (2008).